sherkoo/stephenherko.github.io/_posts/works/2015-11-5-illustrations.md

 date:   2015-11-05 15:44:10
 categories:
   - works
-description: "A variety of illustrations I've done over the years."
+description: "A variety of illustrations I've done over the years.
+During my career I've been fortunate enough to illustrate 3 children's books.
+They were a blast every step of the way."
 thumbnail: illustration-17.jpg
 ---